ARTEMIS Features

 Transport

-ARTEMIS is certainly light enough to be cartopped.
+ARTEMIS is with a cartop weight of 23 - 27 kg certainly light enough to be cartopped.
 You can load her on the roof rack without assistance.
 On land, we use a canoe trolley or just take her on the shoulder.Adventure cruising and travelling

 Building

-The easiest way to build an ARTEMIS sailing canoes is from a kit,
+hull.
+The easiest way to build an ARTEMIS sailing canoe completely yourself is from a

 Building an ARTEMIS is suitable for a first-time builder.
-The plans are more like a book than a plan, with lots of photos, and give
+The plans instructions contain lots of photos,

 Versatlity